-A basic point of this paper is that the $\princ$ side of this duality is more useful when $\csq$ is non-trivial: then it is still the case that the \bmp{} determines the Massey triple products, but the converse is not true in general.
-In \S \ref{subsec:nonordinary} we study how the spaces $\bmsp_n(M)$ of possible \bmp s, and the set of defined Massey triple products, depend on the kernel $\kc_n \subseteq \esym^2 H^n(M)$ of $\csq$.
-Combined with the above realisation results, one finds that there are many examples of closed \fkm s with non-trivial \bmp{} but only trivial Massey products.
+A basic point of this paper is that the $\princ$ side of this duality is more useful when $\csq$ is non-trivial: while the \bmp{} still determines the Massey triple products, the converse is not true in general.
+In \S \ref{subsec:nonordinary} we study how the domain $\bmspaf{M}$ of the \bmp{} of an \tkc{} \fkm, and the set of defined Massey triple products, depend on the kernel $\kc^{2n} \subseteq \gsym^2 H^n(M)$ of~$\csq$.
+Combined with the above realisation results, one finds that there are many examples of closed \fkm s with non-trivial \bmp{} but no non-trivial Massey products.
 The examples that are simplest to describe have $n = 2k + 1$ odd.

 \begin{ex} Combining Example \ref{ex:rk4} and Theorem \ref{thm:realiseM}, there exists for each $k \geq 1$ a non-formal $2k$-connected $(8k{+}3)$-manifold $M$ with $H^{2k+1}(M;\Z) \cong \Z^4$ and $H^{4k+2}(M;\Z) \cong \Z^3$ such that $\csq : \ext^2 H^{2k+1}(M;\Z) \to H^{4k+2}(M;\Z)$ is equivalent to